spider-rs/spider/spider_worker/README.md

 ## Usage

-The worker starts on port 3030 by default.
+The worker starts on port 3030 and the scraper for html gathering on 3031 by default.

-`cargo run`
+`SPIDER_WORKER_PORT=3030 SPIDER_WORKER_SCRAPER_PORT=3031 cargo run`

 ## Feature Flags